 Diwali, India’s festival of lights, is the country’s biggest occasion for spiritual renewal and community.
 For the millions of people who live abroad away from India and Southeast Asia, Diwali is still a big celebration.

-You may even find that celebrating Diwali in your local community offers a feeling of shared cultural identity in addition to its key religious meanings.
+Many of Indian descent, regardless of where they live, find that Diwali reinforces their cultural identity in addition to its key religious meanings.

 Play card games

 About a week before Diwali, friends, and family often play cards, such as Teen Patti or Flush.